yutaro-ito/sample-sysml-v2-project/README.md

 ### Who are you?
 You are a systems engineer.

-You work in the system development company XXX and have to develop an Emergency Alert Control System, which issues alert when high impacts are detected.
+You work in the system development company XXX and have to develop an Emergency Alert Control System (EACS), which issues alert when high impacts are detected.
 The system will be delivered to the customer in company YYY.

 Your responsibility is to complete the followings.